What is the Democratic Consent Mechanism?

 Prime Minister Boris Johnson and Taoiseach Leo Varadkar meeting in October 2019

 Prime Minister Boris Johnson and Taoiseach Leo Varadkar met in October 2019.
-Shortly after this, the UK and EU reached a new deal, including the democratic consent mechanism.
+Shortly after this, the UK and EU reached a deal, including the democratic consent mechanism.
 Source: Number 10 Downing Street

 • To achieve these objectives, Articles 5 to 10 of the Windsor Framework contain provisions on customs, movement of goods, EU single market regulations, VAT and excise, the single electricity market, and state aid.
 Essentially this means Northern Ireland continues to align with many EU rules and maintains access to the EU single market for goods (unlike the rest of the UK).
 This removes the need for checks and controls on the island of Ireland.